AmirEfi/Task-Manager/README.md

 It shows tasks based on highest priority to you but it doesn't save it for next run.

-Hope you enjoy it :)
+Hope you'd like it :)